mssalvatore/recipes/recipes/stuffed-shells.md

 3. Beat the eggs until smooth.

-4. In a large bowl, mix the ricotta, beaten eggs, pecorino romano, and parsley.
+4. In a large bowl, mix the ricotta, beaten eggs, pecorino romano, parsley, and pepper (optional).

 5. Coat the bottom and sides of a baking dish with a thin layer of marinara to keep the shells from sticking to the dish.